yagura95/scriptAI/README.md

 # Description
+- Claude does not run code.
+This project pretends to change that.
-Generate scripts with AI that execute and autocorrect.
-For security reasons, this is done inside a docker container.
+- Generate scripts with AI that execute and autocorrect.
+- For security reasons, this is done inside a docker container.
-Currently tuned to Python scripts.
+- Currently only used to generate Python scripts.

 # Settings
 - Model: Claude 3.5 Sonnet
--

 # Classes
 - ModelAssistent: chosen model to help generate code.